-- A. Funding for the contract is from the United States Housing and Urban Development ("HUD"). - B. HUD has awarded additional CoC Program funds to County for an additional year for services to the homeless. - C. The Pima County Board of Supervisors finds that it is in the best interests of the residents of Pima County to provide an additional year of Rapid Rehousing ("RRH") services for the homeless.
+- A. Funding for the contract is from the United States Housing and Urban Development ("HUD"). - B. HUD has awarded additional CoC Program funds to County for an additional year of Project Advent case management, housing assistance, transportation and other supportive housing services to the homeless.

-- D. County has reviewed Awardee's performance and finds it satisfactory. - E. Pursuant to HUD guidelines, Awardee is a "Subrecipient" of these CoC Program funds and will conduct all activities under this Agreement accordingly.
+- C. The Pima County Board of Supervisors finds that it is in the best interests of the residents of Pima County to provide an additional year of Rapid Rehousing ("RRH") services for the homeless. - County has reviewed Awardee's performance and finds it satisfactory.
+D. - Pursuant to HUD guidelines, Awardee is a "Subrecipient" of these CoC Program funds and will E. conduct all activities under this Agreement accordingly.